Revaldyhfz/advrust/README.md

 ### Commit 4

 The purpose of the test is to illustrate the impact of a long-running operation (sleeping for 5 seconds in this case) on the server's responsiveness to other requests.
 When accessing the `/sleep` endpoint, the server intentionally delays the response by sleeping for 5 seconds.
 Subsequently, if a request is made to the `/` endpoint while the `/sleep` request is still processing, the `/` request will be queued and delayed until the `/sleep` request completes.

+### Commit 5

+In a multithreaded server utilizing a ThreadPool, the ThreadPool oversees a set number of worker threads, each persistently awaiting tasks.
+Upon receiving a job, a worker thread within the ThreadPool picks up the task, executes it, and then promptly becomes ready to process additional tasks.
+This framework optimizes the handling of concurrent operations by avoiding the need to spawn a new thread for every task, a process that can strain system resources.
+Instead, the ThreadPool efficiently manages worker threads, ensuring the server can handle multiple tasks simultaneously while maintaining resource efficiency.